 - Two-year full time program or three-year part-time program

-Taken in the second year, a two-course elective sequence provides students with advanced strategies in data analysis or expert training in topics related to the clinical sciences.
+Taken in the second year, a two-course elective sequence provides students with advanced strategies in psychotherapy or quantitative methods.
 Advanced elective course options include:

-- Clinical Science empahsis (Course examples: Dialectical Behavior Therapy/Methods in Suicide Assessment and Risk Management, Principles and Techniques of Child/Adolescent Therapy, Acceptance and Commitment Therapy)
+- Clinical Training (Course examples: Dialectical Behavior Therapy/Methods in Suicide Assessment and Risk Management, Principles and Techniques of Child/Adolescent Therapy, Acceptance and Commitment Therapy)